Do we absolutely have to book in advance or can we buy tickets on-site?

 How much walking is involved, and how long should I schedule for the experience?

-The pathway is 1.5 km of undulating trail and takes between 50 minutes to 80 minutes to complete depending on each visitor.
-Please plan for the experience including transportation to take 2 hours.
+Summer –The pathway is 1.5 km of undulating trail and takes between 50 minutes to 80 minutes to complete depending on each visitor..

 Would this experience be suggested for children, elderly people or for people with reduced mobility?

-The entire experience takes place outside within a trail network which is partially leveled but not asphalted.
+Summer – The entire experience takes place outside within a trail network which is partially levelled but not asphalted.
 These paths are not recommended for people with reduced mobility since they consist of several steep staircases, that are both up and down.
-Using a baby carrier is recommended although strollers are not recommended including the off-road/sports models.
+Using a baby carrier is recommended and strollers are not permitted including the off-road/sports models.

 What happens if I show up late?